tommasongr/nova-vue/README.md

-# Vue support for Nova editor
+# Vue for Nova editor

 This is a plugin providing Vue language support for the new [Nova editor from Panic](https://panic.com/nova/).
 Inspired by [Vetur](https://github.com/vuejs/vetur) and many other great Vue tools.